 Step-1: Conversion of pyruvate into phosphoenolpyruvate

-Carboxylation of pyruvate into oxaloacetate
+Carboxylation of Pyruvate into Oxaloacetate

 Decarboxylation of oxaloacetate into Phosphoenolpyruvate

-The transport of oxaloacetate from mitochondria to cytosol does not involve any carrier complex or transporters.
+The transport of oxaloacetate from mitochondria to cytosol does not involve any carrier complexes or transporters.
 It only occurs by the reduction of oxaloacetate into malate via mitochondrial malate dehydrogenase.

-The decarboxylation of oxaloacetate into Phosphoenolpyruvate needs high energy ATP molecule and the presence of Mg2+ and Mn2+ ions.
+The decarboxylation of oxaloacetate into phosphoenolpyruvate needs a high energy ATP molecule and the presence of Mg2+ and Mn2+ ions.
 This reaction is reversible under normal cellular conditions.